-Vedanta is an ancient path of knowledge revealing the true nature of self as awareness.
+Vedanta is an ancient path of knowledge that reveals our essential nature as limitless consciousness existence.

-The sampradaya – lineage and tradition goes back thousands of years offering knowledge that has been distilled and purified by tens of thousands of rishis and sages.
+The sampradaya or lineage of traditional Vedanta goes back thousands of years, offering knowledge that has been distilled and purified by thousands of rishis and sages.

-The Upanishads, Bhagavad Gita and the Brahma Sutra are the source texts of Vedanta.
-Adi Shankara, in the 8th century offered commentaries on the Upanishads that further refined Vedanta.
-In the 14th century, Vidyaranya, from the Vivarana school, offered the Panchadasi, commentaries that further expounded upon the teachings.
+The Upanishads (knowledge section of the Vedas), Bhagavad Gita and the Brahma Sutra are the source texts of Vedanta.
+Adi Shankara, from the 8th, century offered commentaries on the Upanishads that further refined Vedanta.
+Then in the 14th century, Vidyaranya Swami, from the Vivarana school, offered the Panchadasi, a text that further expounded upon the teachings.